kanryu/luminor/README.md

 Luminor
 =============

-A simple library that changes the brightness, contrast, and gamma value of on-memory images in real time
+A simple and fast library that changes the brightness, contrast, and gamma value of on-memory images in real time.

 Summary
 -------